nam170201/introduction-to-python-for-computational-science-and-engineering/book/14-numpy.md

 print(evectors)
 ```

 Note that each of these commands provides its own documentation.
+For example,
-For example, <span>`help(LA.eig)`</span> will tell you all about the eigenvector and eigenvalue function (once you have imported `numpy.linalg` as `LA`).
+`help(LA.eig)` will tell you all about the eigenvector and eigenvalue function

-+++
+(once you have imported `numpy.linalg` as `LA`).

 #### Curve fitting of polynomials

-Let’s assume we have x-y data to which we like to fit a curve (to minimise the least square deviation of the fit from the data).
+Let’s assume we have x-y data to which we like to fit a curve (to minimise the
+least square deviation of the fit from the data).

-Numpy provides the routine <span>`polyfit(x,y,n)`</span> (which is similar to Matlab’s `polyfit` function which takes a list <span>`x`</span> of x-values for data points, a list <span>`y`</span> of y-values of the same data points and a desired order of the polynomial that will be determined to fit the data in the least-square sense as well as possible.
+Numpy provides the routine `polyfit(x,y,n)` (which is similar to Matlab’s
+`polyfit` function which takes a list `x` of x-values for data points, a list
+`y` of y-values of the same data points and a desired order of the polynomial
+that will be determined to fit the data in the least-square sense as well as
+possible.

 ```{code-cell} ipython3
 %matplotlib inline